stackforge/fuel-docs/pages/user-guide/8000-upgrade.rst

       you can do it on another system, then copy the `upgrade` tarball to the Master node.

 #.
+Supply the Fuel administrator password
-Run the upgrade script from that same directory:
+   and run the upgrade script from that same directory:

     ::

+       fuel --password <password>
        ./upgrade.sh

+   Supply the Fuel administrator password here.
+   If you do not specify the password here, you will be prompted for the password.
+   See :ref:`fuel-passwd-ops` for background information.

    The upgrade process can take 30-60 minutes.
    Some operations (such as uploading images) take several minutes;